laravel/docs/eloquent.md

 Your application may run out of memory if you attempt to load tens of thousands of Eloquent records via the `all` or `get` methods.
 Instead of using these methods, the `chunk` method may be used to process large numbers of models more efficiently.

 The `chunk` method will retrieve a subset of Eloquent models, passing them to a closure for processing.
-Since only the current chunk of Eloquent models is retrieved at a time, the `chunk` method will provide significantly reduced memory usage when working with a large amount of models:
+Since only the current chunk of Eloquent models is retrieved at a time, the `chunk` method will provide significantly reduced memory usage when working with a large number of models:

     use App\Models\Flight;